BITSUK/fds-web-app/README.md

 ## Running the project

 To run the project you need Node and npm installed.

+(1) Download or clone from git Hub
+(2) Perform 'git install' on command prompt.
+This will install all dependencies.
-After that give 'npm start' command on the command line.
-Application will start running on [http://localhost:3000](http://localhost:3000) in the browser.
+(3) To run give 'npm start' on the command line.
+Application will start running on http://localhost:3000.